Community Development

 Community facilitators raise awareness of the park and wildlife conservation © Jacques Kougbadi

-Trained community facilitators have been employed to raise awareness of the park and wildlife conservation.
-Through over 2,000 organised community meetings including local leaders, customary authorities and leaders of socio-professional groups, over 45,000 people have been reached to improve communication and the understanding of community needs.
+Trained community facilitators have been employed to raise awareness of the park and nature conservation.
+Through regular community meetings including local leaders, customary authorities and leaders of socio-professional groups, over 45,000 people have been reached to improve communication and the understanding of community needs.

 Education and Environmental Awareness

-Over 1,000 schoolchildren have benefited from donations of school kits and educational materials since 2020.
-Over 6,000 school children have been reached through environmental education programmes and wildlife clubs – in 2023 alone, 3,160 students and 174 teachers in 77 schools took part in the environmental education programme.
-There are currently 18 wildlife clubs with 402 active members.
+Approximately 6,000 school children are reached annually through environmental education programmes and wildlife clubs – in 2024 alone, over 4,600 students and 230 teachers participated in environmental education programmes, while 18 school-based wildlife clubs engaged over 400 members.

 Sustainable Enterprise Development

-Income-generating associations have been formalised into cooperatives, with the four primary sources of income comprising beekeeping, shea, fishing and baobab products with the bulk of the income going to the communities and the remainder to the park.
-Balanites and neem oils also generate income for communities.
+Income-generating associations have been formalised into cooperatives, where the bulk of the income goes to the communities and the remainder to the park.
+The four primary sources of income comprise beekeeping, shea, fishing and baobab products, followed by balanites and neem oils.